Ted Simmons: Playing career

 In 1975, Simmons hit 18 home runs along with 100 RBIs and posted a career-high .332 batting average, finishing second in the National League batting championship behind Bill Madlock.
 He also set a National League single-season record for most hits by a catcher with 188.
 He finished in 6th place in the National League Most Valuable Player Award balloting as the Cardinals ended the season in fourth place.
-Simmons broke Johnny Bench's nine-year stranglehold as the starting catcher for the National League All-Star team when he was elected to be the starting catcher for the National League in the 1978 All-Star Game.
+Simmons was the starting catcher for the National League in the 1978 All-Star Game when he replaced injured elected starter Johnny Bench.
 Simmons led the Cardinals in RBIs every year from 1972 until 1978.
 In 1979, Simmons hit a career-high 26 home runs, setting the record for most home runs in a season by a Cardinals catcher.
+He was elected to be the starting catcher for the National League All-Star team, but he was unable to play due to a broken wrist, and was replaced in the starting lineup by Bob Boone of the Phillies.
 He had another strong year in 1980, hitting .303 with 21 home runs and 98 RBIs to win the inaugural Silver Slugger Award which is awarded annually to the best offensive player at each position.

 By the late-1970s, Simmons was throwing out less than one-third of potential basestealers.
 During the 1980 season, Cardinals manager Whitey Herzog wanted Simmons moved to first base and Keith Hernandez to left field for the first six innings, with the latter often reverting to his original position at the end of games.
 Simmons' refusal and the ensuing feud with Herzog led to him being traded along with Rollie Fingers and Pete Vuckovich to the Milwaukee Brewers for Sixto Lezcano, Lary Sorensen, Dave LaPoint and David Green at the 1980 Winter Meetings on December 12.
 His batting average fell to .216 in his first season in the American League but, he rebounded in 1982 with a .269 batting average with 23 home runs and 97 RBIs and led American League catchers with a .995 fielding percentage in 121 games.
 The Brewers clinched the American League Eastern Division title, then defeated the California Angels in the 1982 American League Championship Series.
 Simmons met his old team, the St. Louis Cardinals in the 1982 World Series, hitting two home runs before the Brewers lost in a seven-game series.
 Simmons had one more good year in 1983 when he hit for a .308 batting average with 13 home runs and 108 RBIs and earned his eighth and final All-Star berth.
 His batting average fell to .221 in 1984, although Simmons rebounded in 1985 with a .273 average and 76 RBIs, and in March 1986 he was traded to the Atlanta Braves.
 He spent three seasons with the Braves as a utility player and pinch hitter before retiring as a player in 1988 at the age of 38.
 From an equipment standpoint, Simmons used a Rawlings brand catcher's mitt and Adirondack bats.